FEBRUARY 1, 2023

 What makes Ruby tick?

-The language owes the lion’s share of its success in backend for financial technology to two primary factors: a wide variety of ready-to-use plugins and the aforementioned RoR framework.
-The combination of these factors allows for the development of secure, stable, and maintainable solutions without stomping time-to-market delivery into the ground.
+The language owes the lion’s share of its success in the back end for financial technology to two primary factors: a wide variety of ready-to-use plugins and the RoR, as the mentioned earlier framework.
+The combination of these factors allows for the developing of secure, stable, and maintainable solutions without stomping time-to-market delivery into the ground.

-The boot speed is also nothing to write home about but it is a pretty minor disadvantage.
+The boot speed is also nothing to write about, but it is a minor disadvantage.

 Previously, we’ve discussed various advantages of Kotlin vs Java.
 What’s especially great about the technology is that it is designed around the mobile-first approach.
-If you are developing a mobile banking app or a modern digital banking service and you can’t afford to compromise quality and security, Kotlin is a perfect choice.
+If you are developing a mobile banking app or a modern digital banking service and can’t afford to compromise quality and security, Kotlin is a perfect choice.

 It is often our weapon of choice for most fintech projects.
 Some of the greatest advantages this language offers are: